 You may be struggling with a substantial debt load, but how do you know when you’ve reached a breaking point?

 “Debt has a sneaky way of growing until it is out of control.
 One day you may feel like you’ve got a handle on it and before you know it, your debt load is more than you can manage.
 Because debt problems tend to snowball, you may not realize that you’ve got a debt problem until it is too late.
-That’s when you need to consider getting help,” says Jeff Schwartz, executive director, Consolidated Credit Counseling Services of Canada.
+That’s when you need to consider getting help with debt,” says Jeff Schwartz, executive director, Consolidated Credit Counseling Services of Canada.

 When exactly do you need help with debt?
 There are some telltale signs.
 Do any of these apply to you?